 Verification procedures may include:

-• Routine check of all HACCP plans and records.
+- Routine check of all HACCP plans and records.

-• Routine check of monitoring procedures and equipment.
+- Routine check of monitoring procedures and equipment.

-• Random microbiological sampling of all product contact surfaces, as well as a portion of the product.
+- Random microbiological sampling of all product contact surfaces, as well as a portion of the product.

-• Official evaluation of the product.
+- Official evaluation of the product.

-• Review of all critical limit deviations and product handling.
+- Review of all critical limit deviations and product handling.

 Conclusion

 HACCP was designed to prevent hazardous products from leaving the manufacturing or processing facility.
 However, the key to the success of HACCP is employee training, behavior, and attitude.
-Some companies are under the misconception that they already have an HACCP plan because they are adequately controlling all areas where safety could be compromised.
-The difference is that rather than monitoring isolated processing steps, an HACCP approach controls the entire production process as an integrated system.
+Some companies are under the misconception that they already have a HACCP plan because they are adequately controlling all areas where safety could be compromised.
+The difference is that rather than monitoring isolated processing steps, a HACCP approach controls the entire production process as an integrated system.

 SOP for Waste Management | Procedures for Handling and Storage, or Disposal of Waste